 Hands: “Thanks for the heads-up.
 I’m on it!”

 When all systems are functioning optimally, your eyes, brain, and hands are like a well-trained trio of MVPs.
 Eyes talk to brain.
 Brain talks to hands.
 Hands react accordingly and save the day.

-You know the name for this: hand-eye coordination.
+That's hand-eye coordination in a nutshell.
 It’s the ability to smoothly and effortlessly perform tasks that require the simultaneous use of both your hands and eyes.

 “Good vision is extremely vital to your hand-eye coordination.
 That’s why they call it that!” says Deanna Paul Blanc, O.D., an optometrist with Nashville Regional Eye Care, located inside an America’s Best Contacts & Eyeglasses.

 Have you missed a recent eye checkup?
 Now's the time to book an appointment!